core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 {{Section 3.3.3 of I-D.ietf-lake-edhoc}} defines the straightforward mapping from an EDHOC connection identifier to an OSCORE Sender/Recipient ID.
 That is, an EDHOC identifier and the corresponding OSCORE Sender/Recipient ID are both byte strings with the same value.

 Therefore, the conversion from an OSCORE Sender/Recipient ID to an EDHOC identifier is equally straightforward.
-In particular, at step 3 of {{server-processing}}, the value of 'kid' in the OSCORE Option of the EDHOC + OSCORE request is both the server's Recipient ID (i.e., the client's Sender ID) as well as the EDHOC Connection Identifier C_R of the server.
+In particular, at step 3 of {{server-processing}}, the value of 'kid' in the OSCORE Option of the EDHOC + OSCORE request is both the server's Recipient ID (i.e., the client's Sender ID) and the EDHOC Connection Identifier C_R of the server.

 ## Additional Processing of EDHOC Messages {#oscore-edhoc-message-processing}